Preventive Dentistry Summerfield

 Fluoride Treatment

 Fluoride is a naturally occurring mineral that can often be found in the water that you drink, and it’s an essential ingredient for many kinds of toothpaste.
 It helps strengthen the enamel protecting your teeth, improving its resistance to decay.
-During a professional cleaning, we apply fluoride directly to your teeth so that it can be fully absorbed.
-These treatments are useful for younger guests with still-developing teeth as well as older guests who have a higher-than-average risk for cavities.
+During a professional cleaning, we apply fluoride directly to your enamel so that it can be fully absorbed.
+These treatments are useful for younger guests with developing teeth as well as older patients who have a higher-than-average risk for cavities.

 Dental Sealants